Pete Alonso Odds to Win Home Run Crown

 New York is here to represent, with two of the top five hitters this season.
 Judge of the NY Yankees sits in the No. 1 spot midway through the season.
 But the NY Mets‘ Alonso is working to give Judge a run for his money.

 Judge had a big lead a couple of weeks ago but needed a two-homer game against the Red Sox on July 16 to increase his lead to four at the All-Star break.
-Alonso has been in a homer slump and has fallen nine behind Judge.
+He has hit four in five games since the All-Star Break to increase his lead to seven over Philadelphia’s Kyle Schwarber.
+Alonso has been in a homer slump and has fallen 12 behind Judge.

 |Player